• Diffusion, Social Networks, and Logic (Pavel Naumov, CMC)

 Emmy Noether Room, Millikan 1021, Pomona College 610 N. College Ave., Claremont, California

 Frequency hopping is a method of transmitting signals by rapidly switching between many frequency channels, following some sequence of frequencies known to the transmitter and the receiver.
-This technique is used in the CDMA (code division multiple access) systems, and has many civilian and military applications.
-For successful transmission minimizing signal interference, we want to use sets […]
+This technique is used in […]

 • A Martingale Approach to the Question of Fiscal Stimulus (Michael Imerman, CGU)